codenamephp/chef.workstation.chef/README.md

 ## Recipes
 ### Default
-The default recipe sets everything up except the users by include the `system`, `chef` and `vscode` recipes.
+The default recipe sets everything up except the users by include the `chef` and `vscode` recipes.
 Make sure you have created the users beforehand.

 ### Chef
 The chef recipe installs the chef-workstation and sets up the environment by managing dropfiles for bash.